mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 was initially settled in the hope that it could be terraformed for easier access to its mineral resources.
 The terraforming effort failed but the industrious workers expanded the underground terraforming base.
-Today, Walei’s population dwell in thousands of kilometres of buried tunnels.
+Today, Walei’s population dwell in thousands of kilometers of buried tunnels.
 These are not mere shelters but beautiful wide avenues between vast open caverns.